-racies in the determinations of terminal illness.
-For instance, investigators have encountered hospices that asked nurse employees to alter notes in patients' records or to otherwise misrepresent patients' medical conditions, in order to falsify the existence of a terminal condition.
-There have also been cases where physician certifications of terminal illness have been medically questionable.71
+tients' medical conditions, in order to falsify the existence of a terminal condition.
+There have also been cases where physician certifications of terminal illness have been medically questionable.81

-Such concerns have continued in the last 17 years with a marked increase in program integrity focus on hospice by CMS Medicare contractors, OIG, DOJ, and state Attorneys General and their Medicaid Fraud Control Units (MFCUs).
+Such concerns have continued in the last two decades with a marked increase in the focus on hospice program integrity by CMS Medicare contractors, OIG, DOJ, and state Attorneys General and their Medicaid Fraud Control Units (MFCUs).
 In addition, policy makers have expressed ongoing concern.
 In late 2008, MedPAC convened an expert panel from the hospice industry, which found that some hospices were enrolling and recertifying patients who were not clinically eligible for hospice care under the Medicare benefit.
-A consensus emerged that greater accountability and oversight were needed in the certification and recertification process.72 This conclusion followed on the heels of Medicare's first major reworking, finalized in 2008, of its Medicare Conditions of Participation rules for hospices that also tightened technical payment rules and eligibility.73 Based in part on MedPAC's recommendations, Medicare amended its regulations, effective October 1, 2009, to require that Medicare eligibility certifications also include a brief narrative explanation, written by a physician who has at least reviewed the clinical records, of the clinical findings supporting a life expectancy of six months or less and to include such brief narrative statements and related physician attestations as part of the certification and recertification forms (see Physician Certification Requirement, § 1020.20.10.20).
+A consensus emerged that greater accountability and oversight were needed in the certification and recertification process.82 This conclusion followed on the heels of Medicare's first major reworking, finalized in 2008, of its Medicare Conditions of Participation rules for hospices that also tightened technical payment rules and eligibility.83 Based in part on MedPAC's recommendations, Medicare amended its regulations, effective October 1, 2009, to require that Medicare eligibility certifications also include a brief narrative explanation, composed by a physician who has at least reviewed the clinical records, of the clinical findings supporting a life expectancy of six months or less and to include such brief narrative statements and related physician attestations as part of the certification and recertification forms (see § 1020.20.10.20 Physician Certification Requirement).
+The regulations require a physician narrative for every certification and prohibit use of checkboxes or cloned narrative language.84